Stuttgart Bucket List: 15 Best Places to Visit in Stuttgart, Germany

 Stuttgart can boast of having a thriving car industry and being home to some of the world’s most recognizable and prestigious car brands.
 The city is where Mercedes-Benz first got its start 140 years ago, and it’s still where the brand calls its home.

 Visit the Mercedes-Benz Museum to view impressive historic collections that any car enthusiast will enjoy.

 3. Relax in Nature at Wilhelma Zoo and Botanical Garden

 The Wilhelma Zoo and Botanical Garden host an impressive 10,000 species of animals from around the world.
-It’s quite famous for its gorilla exhibit which is the largest in Europe.
+It’s pretty famous for its gorilla exhibit, which is the largest in Europe.

 Another impressive aspect of this historic green facility is its gardens which contain over 5,000 different plant varieties.
 It’s highly recommended to visit during the spring.